Meithal/ccson/README.md

 #define CISSON_IMPLEMENTATION
 #include "cisson.h"
 ```
-`cisson.h` is the only file you have to compile.
+The preprocessor will copy `cisson.h` in your file, and
+there is nothing more to do on your side.
 ***
 Used as a static library, through Cmake:
 ```cmake